marykatkrz/runaway-blog/content/posts/first.md

 ---
 Happy New Year!

-I know I've been MIA for a while, but 2020 wasn't exactly the year for travel.
+I know I've been MIA for a while, but let's face it - 2020 wasn't exactly the year for travel.

 I, like many others, didn't know where this blog was going to go either.
 In a world full of travel bloggers and influencers, how do you stand out?